Nov 11, 2021

 Alright, now let’s look at some of the most famous close-up shots from throughout film history.
 As mentioned above, close-ups are uniquely part of the cinematic experience, and as such filmmakers have long found new and creative ways to bring audiences in closer to the action than ever before.

 Keep an eye out for how these filmmakers have chosen to frame up their close-up shots, and try asking yourself how you might have chosen to compose these shots in your own shot list.

 We’ll start by highlighting one of the most famous movies of all time — Casablanca.
 Released in the days of black and white, Casablanca (which was directed by Michael Curtiz and starred Humphrey Bogart and Ingrid Bergman) would go on to become one of the most iconographic films of its era.

 It’s also a great example of how filmmakers chose to use close-ups in the early days of cinema.
 As you can see in the famous shot above from the film’s ending, close-ups were tight shots meant to clearly show a character’s face as they conveyed basic emotions.

 The lighting, composition and framing are all tightly controlled and picturesque, while the shot subtly, yet clearly, conveys both intimacy and sadness.
 A feat which would have been impossible on the stage.

-From there, filmmakers would begin to further experiment with mixing and matching shot types not only as a way to convey emotion, but also to build pacing and tension within a scene.
+From there, filmmakers would begin to further experiment with mixing and matching shot types not only as a way to convey deep emotion, but also to build pacing and tension within a scene.
 This iconic sequence from Sergio Leone’s epic spaghetti Western film The Good, the Bad and the Ugly has long been a masterclass in shot lengths and composition.